 That means that Joe Public can get his very own Eleanor for the meager sum of $139,900.
 And this isn't (necessarily) some restored rust-bucket; these are brand new cars.

-Using reproduction 1967 Mustang Fastback bodies licensed from Ford enables the Classic Recreations crew to build brand-new Eleanors without using old-stock Mustangs.
+Using reproduction 1967 Mustang Fastback bodies licensed from Ford enables the Classic Recreations crew to build new Eleanors without sacrificing original Mustangs.
 That saves a good bit of cost and labor, and the modernization that's possible building up a new body makes up for the slight lack of authenticity.
 Those who insist on the real thing can use a Classic Recreations-sourced original 1967 Mustang body.

-The 535hp FI model manages the 0-60mph sprint in just 4.9s, but those with another $50,000 to burn can upgrade to the supercharged 770hp SFI model for a cool $189,900.
-The extra power requires a modified rear suspension, but both versions get modern coil-overs, fuel injection, oversized slotted and crossdrilled Baer brakes and their 410 cubic inch motors are built by Keith Craft Racing.
+The 535-horsepower, fuel-injected model manages the 0-60 mph sprint in just 4.9 seconds, but those with another $50,000 to burn can upgrade to the supercharged 770-hp model for a cool $189,900.
+The extra power requires a modified rear suspension, but both versions get modern coil-overs, fuel injection, oversized slotted and cross-drilled Baer brakes, and their 410-cubic inch motors are built by Keith Craft Racing.

 Power goes to the rear wheels through either a Tremec TKO manual or an automatic transmission, and it then gets distributed evenly between the rear wheels via Posi-Traction.

 Under hood and interior treatment give the car every little tweak necessary to bring it in line with the movie car, it seems.